zyxrhythm/zyxw/README.txt

 -bc
 -column
 -host
 4. The conf file of whois / jwhois is up to date.
-(The conf file will dictate what TLD will be supported so make sure it is up to date)
+(The conf file will dictate what TLDs will be supported so make sure it is up to date)

 ---------------------